medleyjs/medley/docs/Testing.md

   const app = buildApp()

-  // At the end of your tests it is highly recommended to call `.close()`
+  // It is highly recommended to call `app.close()` at the end of tests
   // to ensure that all connections to external services get closed. t.tearDown(() => app.close())